McJore History, Family Crest & Coats of Arms

 The surname McJore was first found in Cambridgeshire at Hartley St George where the family were seated for a full 500 years.
 They claim descent from Baldwin St. George, the Norman.
 Of note was Sir Richard St. George who was Clarenceux king of arms, the eighteenth direct descendant of Baldwin St. George.
 He had three sons.
 Henry, was Garter, king of arms and so were his four sons.
 Sir George was elevated to the peerage of Ireland as Lord St. George.
 Richard who went to Ireland in the beginning of the 17th century in the Royal Army was appointed governor of Castle Athlone.

-Important Dates for the McJore family
+Early History of the McJore family

 This web page shows only a small excerpt of our McJore research.
 Another 158 words (11 lines of text) covering the years 1510, 1600, 1401, 1534, 1616, 1627, 1659, 1677, 1669, 1550, 1635, 1581, 1644, 1645, 1615, 1703, 1686, 1703, 1625, 1715, 1172, 1550, 1635, 1640, 1713, 1695, 1657, 1726, 1658 and 1735 are included under the topic Early McJore History in all our PDF Extended History products and printed products wherever possible.